WWFN-FM

-WQPD (100.5 FM, "Q100.5") is a radio station broadcasting a hot adult contemporary format.
+WWFN-FM (100.5 FM, "100.5 The Game") is a radio station broadcasting a sports format.
 Licensed to Marion, South Carolina, United States, the station serves the Florence area.
 The station is currently owned by Cumulus Media.

 History

 Classy 100.5 signed on in December 1991.

-The first call letters for the 100.5 frequency were WQTI, at the same time the call letters WQTR went to what is now WWFN-FM.
+The first call sign for the 100.5 frequency was WQTI, at the same time the call sign WQTR went to what is now WQPD.